How to Make an Italian Cream Cake for a Special Occasion

 - 3 oz coconut flakes, (none of us like coconut that much so I just add a small handful)

-- Combine baking soda and buttermilk in a bowl or large glass measuring cup; set aside.
+- Preheat oven to 350 degrees.
+Combine baking soda and buttermilk in a bowl or large glass measuring cup; set aside.

 - In a large bowl, cream sugar, margarine and shortening.